smartlegionlab/chrono-library-messenger/README.md

 #### 🛡️ Key benefits and implications:

-* **💨 Bypassing blocking:** No internet or mobile connection is required for exchange**.
+* **💨 Does not require internet:** No internet or mobile connection is required for exchange**.
 Pointers can be transmitted **in any way**: written on a piece of paper, sent via SMS, posted on social networks, transmitted via messengers, QR code or radio signal.
 * **👻 Metadata anonymity:** The pointer looks like a random set of data.
 For an outside observer, it is **impossible to prove** that this is a message at all and not technical garbage.
 * **🛡️ Resistance to attacks:** Classic attacks (MITM, DDoS) are meaningless. **It is impossible to intercept or replace a message** — you can only prevent the transmission of a pointer, which can be easily sent another way.
 There is no central server that can be attacked.
 * **📦 Locality and sovereignty:** All data is stored only on your device. **No providers, servers, or third parties** that can access your correspondence.